 German Shepherd Boxer Mix

-Boxer shepherds are wonderful companions for outdoorsy people of all ages, and make capable guard dogs.
+I find that Boxer Shepherds are wonderful companions for outdoorsy people of all ages, and make capable guard dogs.
 But, this mixed-breed isn’t for everyone.
-Boxer shepherds crave human company and aren’t suited to people who don’t spend much time with their dog.
+Boxer shepherds crave human company and aren’t suited to people who don’t spend much time with their dogs.

 German Shepherd Boxer Mixes are Suitable for:

-Boxer shepherds make suitable pets and guard dogs for active people who like to hike, cycle, run, or go camping.
-This mixed breed thrives in busy families with older children who regularly spend time with their dog.
-Homes near parks or with a large fenced backyard are the best living situations for boxer shepherds.
+Boxer Shepherds make suitable pets and guard dogs for active people who like hiking, cycling, running, or camping.
+This mixed breed thrives in busy families with older children who regularly spend time with their dogs.
+I’ve noticed that homes near parks or with a large fenced backyard are the best living situations for Boxer Shepherds.

 German Shepherd Boxer Mixes are NOT Suitable for: